On this page:

 - New South Wales

 - Western Australia

-The DSA assessment certificate must accompany the school’s application for CRICOS registration to DESE, which will make a final decision on whether to register the school on CRICOS.
+The DSA assessment certificate must accompany the school’s application for CRICOS registration to the department, which will make a final decision on whether to register the school on CRICOS.

 Schools seeking to renew their registration follow the same process of applying through their DSA, which will issue a recommendation certificate instead of an assessment certificate.